target/strelka/docs/README.md

 Client-to-frontend communication uses bi-directional gRPC streams.
 Clients upload their requests in chunks and receive scan results one-by-one for their request.
 If a file request is successful, then clients will always receive scan results for their requests and can choose how to handle these results.

 #### Frontend-to-Backend
-Frontend-to-Backend communication uses two Redis databases -- a coordinator and a cache.
+Frontend-to-backend communication uses one or many Redis server, referred to as the 'coordinator' or 'coordinators'.

-The coordinator acts as a task queue between the frontend and backend; it is also the database where the backend sends scan results for the frontend to pick up and send to the client.
+The coordinator acts as a task queue between the frontend and backend, a temporary file cache for the backend, and the database where the backend sends scan results for the frontend to pick up and send to the client.
+The coordinator can be scaled horizontally via Envoy's Redis proxy.

-The cache acts as a temporary file cache for both the frontend and backend.
-As the frontend receives streams of data, it is assigned a pointer and stored in the cache.
-This pointer is placed in the coordinator's task queue where the backend pulls it and retrieves the file from the cache.
+### Frontend-to-Gatekeeper
+Frontend-to-gatekeeper communication relies on one Redis server, referred to as the 'gatekeeper'.

+The gatekeeper is a temporary event cache from which the frontend can optionally retrieve events.
+As file chunks stream into the frontend, they are hashed with SHA256 and, when the file is complete, the frontend checks the gatekeeper to see if it has any events related to the requested file.
+If events exist and the client has not set the option to bypass the gatekeeper, then the cached file events are sent back to the client.

 ### File Distribution, Scanners, Flavors, and Tastes
 Strelka's file distribution assigns scanners (`src/python/strelka//scanners/`) to files based on a system of "flavors" and "tastes".
 Flavors describe the type of file being distributed through the system and come in three types: